|Nutrition Facts (per serving)|

 Prepare the peppers by cutting around the stem on the top and removing the stem.
 Remove as many of the seeds as possible without cutting into the bottoms or sides of the peppers.

-Cook the ground pork and beef in a large skillet over medium-high heat until it is browned, then add the hot water.
+In a large skillet, cook the ground pork and beef over medium-high heat until the meat is browned, then add the hot water.
 Cook until the water evaporates, about 5 minutes, then add the tomato and onion and cook for 10 minutes, stirring often.

-Stir the cooked rice and additional salt, and black and white pepper into the meat mixture and stir to combine.
+Stir the cooked rice, 1 teaspoon salt, black pepper, and white pepper into the meat mixture and stir to combine.
 Remove from the heat and stuff the peppers with the meat mixture.

 Put the stuffed peppers into a baking pan that holds them snugly, and bake in the preheated oven, uncovered, for 30 minutes.